Highlights of the Rotary Year 2016-17

 A night of "Posh Puddings" to raise money for the Wheelchair Foundation UK - 13th August 2016

 Our first fundraiser of the year was a successful social evening where members and guests had a light first course before moving quickly on to a range of "posh puddings", one of which is pictured here.
-Over £500 was raised for The Wheelchair Foundation UK.
+Nearly £500 was raised for The Wheelchair Foundation UK.

 A trip to Castle Bolton 8th August 2016